lydiahallie/javascript-questions/nl-NL/README.md

 - C: `7`
 - D: `NaN`

-<details><summary><b>Answer</b></summary>
+<details><summary><b>Antwoord</b></summary>
 <p>

-#### Answer: C
+#### Antwoord: C

 Only the first numbers in the string is returned.
 Based on the _radix_ (the second argument in order to specify what type of number we want to parse it to: base 10, hexadecimal, octal, binary, etc.), the `parseInt` checks whether the characters in the string are valid.
-Once it encounters a character that isn't a valid number in the radix, it stops parsing and ignores the following characters.
+Once it encounters a character that isn't a valid number in the radix, it stops parsing en ignores the following characters.

 `*` is not a valid number.
 It only parses `"7"` into the decimal `7`. `num` now holds the value of `7`.